Aldo Group Inks Footwear Licensing Deals With Authentic’s Ted Baker and Brooks Brothers Brands

-Jonathan Frankel, president of Aldo Product Services at the Aldo Group, told FN, a sister publication of WWD, in an interview that the company has signed a 10-year licensing agreement with Authentic to design, produce and distribute Ted Baker footwear globally as well as handbags across the U.S. and Canada.
+Jonathan Frankel, president of Aldo Product Services at the Aldo Group, told FN in an interview that the company has signed a 10-year licensing agreement with Authentic to design, produce and distribute Ted Baker footwear globally as well as handbags across the U.S. and Canada.

-What’s more, Frankel said the Aldo Group will “work closely” with the London-based Ted Baker global design team to develop “premium” footwear and handbag collections that “preserve the brand’s unique design ethos.”
-The executive added that there will be four collections a year, with the opportunity for some special releases.
+What’s more, Frankel said that the Aldo Group will “work closely” with the London-based Ted Baker global design team to develop “premium” footwear and handbag collections that “preserve the brand’s unique design ethos.”
+The executive added that we can expect four collections a year, with the opportunity for some special releases throughout the year.

-As for what types of shoe styles to expect from Ted Baker, Frankel noted that the U.K. label will release a range of flats, casuals, sandals, dress and occasion footwear for women.
-In men’s, the same styles can be expected in addition to “a bit of fashion athletic styles” and boots, Frankel said.
+As for what types of shoes styles to expect from Ted Baker, Frankel noted that the UK label will release a range of flats, casuals, sandals, dress and occasion footwear for women.
+In men’s, the same styles can be expected plus “a bit of fashion athletic styles” and boots, Frankel said.

 “What we really love is Ted Baker’s design flair and use of color and prints,” Frankel said.
 “It’s not every day that a brand can be both quirky and quiet in its details at the same time.
 It’s something we’re looking forward to in the design process.”

 At the same time, the two groups are coming together for another 10-year licensing deal to design, produce and distribute men’s footwear, bags and small leather goods for Authentic’s Brooks Brothers brand in the U.S.

 The first collection managed under Aldo Group will launch in-store in February 2024 and will be distributed in better department stores, specialty retailers, Brooks Brothers stores, websites in North America, and franchised stores globally.